Caesarea Maritima: Name

+The Latin name Caesarea also referred to several other cities in the region, notably Caesarea near Mount Hermon and Caesarea the capital of Cappadocia.

 History

-Antiquity
+Classical antiquity

-Stratonos pyrgos (Straton's Tower) was founded by Abdashtart I, or Straton I king of Sidon (r.
-365-352 BC).
+Stratonos pyrgos (Straton's Tower) was founded in the 4th century BCE by Abdashtart I, or Straton I king of Sidon.
 It was first established as a Phoenician colony and trading village.

-Hellenistic and early Roman periods

 In 90 BCE, Jewish ruler Alexander Jannaeus captured Straton's Tower as part of his policy of developing the shipbuilding industry and enlarging the Hasmonean kingdom.
 Straton's Tower remained a Jewish settlement for two more generations, until the area became dominated by the Romans in 63 BCE, when they declared it an autonomous city.